 There is no strict rules as to where to put your stop-loss. it should be mostly based on how your strategy is design and what kind of movement would invalidate your position.
 But there is certainly some basic stop-loss settings that could lead you in the good path.

-Many traders will use the ATR (average true range), Highs & lows, or pivot points in order to determine their stop-loss price value.
+Many crypto and stock traders will use the ATR (average true range), Highs & lows, or pivot points in order to determine their stop-loss price value.

 ATR for your crypto Stop-Loss